VainF/Reasoning-SFT/readme.md

 ```
 The parameters are:
 * The path to the tokenizer model (usually the HF model path)
-* The path to the dataset json file
+* The path to the dataset JSON file
 * The maximum sequence length for training, a value larger than 16384 is recommended.